Accounts Payable job description for today’s AP team managers

 Manual work was time-consuming and dependent on paper records, which meant employees needed to work at the office.
 AP automation reduces the risk of fraud with transparent updates made in real-time, helping everyone from AP clerks to the C-suite stay on top of the overall financial picture.
 The C-suite relies now, more than ever, on visibility, and AP handles the reports and data to help the CFO stay ahead of the curve.

-What Are the Benefits of Automated Workflows?
+What are the AP Benefits of automated workflows?

 As AP automation becomes an integral part of operations, management questions the benefits of automated workflows to determine the ROI.
 However, the advantages, including attracting a talented remote workforce, are evident once companies implement AP automation.